TOAST-DOCS/Gamebase/zh/oper-member.md

 ### Mapping History
 ![image alt](http://static.toastoven.net/prod_gamebase/Operators_Guide/Console_Member_MappingHistory1_1.2.png)

 Retrieve mapping and remove mapping history of a searched user.
-Shows all history data of the recent 3 months (90 days).<br />
+Shows all history data of the recent 3 months (90 days).

 - **Based on User ID**: Retrieve by retrieved user ID.
-- **Based on IdP ID**: Retrieve by the currently mapped IdP ID. <br/>
+- **Based on IdP ID**: Retrieve by the currently mapped IdP ID.
-  When a user ID is mapped to Facebook and Google IdP, the list will display the two IdP IDs.<br/>
+  When a user ID is mapped to Facebook and Google IdP, the list will display the two IdP IDs.

 * **IdP ID**: ID information used for Idp login.
 * **IdP**: Mapped IdP information.